d0lbangi/d0lbangi/README.md

 - 🔭 &nbsp;I am currently building a meaningful and fun project that won a prize at the hackathon.
 - 🌱 &nbsp;I’m currently learning Solidity(Blockchain), React.JS(Frontend), (Backend)
 - ❔ &nbsp;I'm currently interested in use cases for blockchain related to real-estate, and NFTs, Auditing, DeFi, Tokenomics : Creating a more accessible, efficient, and transparent financial system.
-- 💬 &nbsp;Ask me about anything related to Javascript/Typescript/Python/Java/Solidity or React